gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 **Tools used:**

-* rhc
+* *rhc*
-* mysql
+* *mysql*
-* tail
+* *tail*
-* git
+* *git*
 * PHP

 Cartridges provide the actual functionality necessary to run applications.
 There are several cartridges available to support different programming languages, databases, monitoring, and management.
-Cartridges are designed to be extensible so the community can add support for any programming language, database, or any management tool not officially supported by OpenShift Enterprise.
-Please refer to the official OpenShift Enterprise documentation for how you can [write your own cartridge](https://openshift.redhat.com/community/wiki/introduction-to-cartridge-building).
+Cartridges are designed to be extensible so the community can add support for any programming language, database, or management tool not officially supported by OpenShift Enterprise.
+Please refer to [the documentation for how you can write your own cartridge](https://openshift.redhat.com/community/wiki/introduction-to-cartridge-building).

 	https://www.openshift.com/wiki/introduction-to-cartridge-building